BradleyA/Linux-admin/github-repository-traffic/README.md

 ## Description

 A very simple shell script that uses crontab to schedule the download of GitHub traffic statistics in plain text from your GitHub repositories.
-Another script gives you the text lines to add to crontab and sets up the directories for GitHub traffic statistics.
-It takes minutes to setup but weeks to get enough data before using a third script that parses the GitHub traffic and creates two markdown tables like these; [clone table](../images/clone.table.md) and [view table](../images/view.table.md)
+Another script gives you the text lines to add to crontab and sets up directories for GitHub traffic statistics.
+It takes minutes to setup but weeks to get enough GitHub traffic statistics to analyze.

+At this point you can process the GitHub traffic statistics on your systems with any tools you wish.
+I chose not to go the route of leveraging tools to plot statistics or allowing third party platforms to access my GitHub account.
+I also chose that additional investment of time was not worth the return of that investment at this time.
+So I created a third script that parses the GitHub traffic and creates two markdown tables (clone, views).

+before using a third script that parses the GitHub traffic and creates two markdown tables like these; [clone table](../images/clone.table.md) and [view table](../images/view.table.md)